The Our Kids story

 A warm, child-friendly environment

 With the guidance of our founders, community, corporate support and countless hours of volunteer effort, what began as a program operating in 300 feet of space has become the Our Kids Center.
 Our first free-standing home opened in 1993, and we moved to a larger facility in 2002.
-Our Kids services are provided in a warm, child-friendly environment.
+Our Kids services are provided in a warm, child-friendly environment at no cost to a child’s family.
 Today, as a result of the commitment of hundreds of individuals and a dedicated community, Tennessee’s children and families get compassionate care at the Our Kids Center.